 Women In AFCEA

 AFCEA offers resources to help women advance their careers through leadership development, education, events and networking.
-Women who participate in AFCEA activities and events gain new skills, engage with mentors and make lasting connections that help them bust through stereotypes and excel in cyber, defence, intelligence and homeland security disciplines and related technical areas.
+Women who participate in AFCEA activities and events gain new skills, engage with mentors and make lasting connections that help them excel in cyber, defense, intelligence and homeland security disciplines and related technical areas.

 AFCEA actively works to increase the number of women in science, technology, engineering and mathematics (STEM) professions through its Women in AFCEA initiatives and panel discussions that occur throughout the year.